The 2014 Microsoft Product Roadmap

 The final release of BizTalk Server 2013, the next version of the Microsoft integration and connectivity server, will arrive in the first quarter, Microsoft announced in January.
 The beta was issued in November, amid expectations that the final version would appear in late April.
 According to the product's release notes, BizTalk Server 2013 will be available both on-premises as a server or as a cloud-based product via Windows Azure.
 The on-premises version will include connectors to link BizTalk Server applications to the cloud.

 As RCP's Mackie wrote at the time of the beta release: "The beta adds support for Windows Server 2012, SQL Server 2012 and Visual Studio 2012, as well as 'new IBM systems,' according to the Microsoft blog post announcement.
 Microsoft is promising transaction integration with solutions from Oracle, SAP and Microsoft (Dynamics and SharePoint)."
-[Back to top] [Back to product list]
+[BACK TO 2013 PRODUCT LIST]

 Dynamics CRM 2013